zzdjk6/sls-course-ts-offline/README.md

 - demonstrate an organised project structure
 - experiment with Cognito authentication
 - experiment with input validation tools
-- experiment with SQS vs. DynamoDB Stream
+- experiment with SQS
 - experiment with single-table design

 ## TODO

-- [ ] Experiment demo for DynamoDB Stream
+- [ ] Experiment on DynamoDB Stream (vs. SQS)
+- [ ] Experiment on Authorizer Lambda for API Gateway + Cognito (vs. inline code call in each lambda)
 - [ ] Dead letter queue for fail message deliver
 - [ ] Run Lambda for scheduled tasks